gigantum/gigantum-cli/README.md

 - **Linux**: `/home/<username>/gigantum`

 This directory follows a standard directory structure that organizes content by user and namespace.
-A namespace is the "owner" of a LabBook, and typically the creator.
+A namespace is the "owner" of a Project, and typically the creator.
 The working directory is organized as illustrated below:

 ```